 The agricultural sector (fruit orchards dependant on irrigation) and the associated agroindustries provide the majority of employment opportunities in the area.
-Competition for the limited jobs is fierce and unemployment in the area is high and many people rely on income from family members working in the cities.
-Many communities do not have reasonable access to safe reliable water supplies and the ecosystems which rely on flow in the river system are subject to increasing stress and degradation.
+Competition for the limited jobs is fierce and unemployment in the area is high.
+Many local people rely on income remitted by family members working in far-off urban and industrial areas.